FrankKesel/xilinx_tools/vitis_hls/project_setup.md

-# HLS 24.1
+# Project Setup
+Author: FK, 29.7.24

 ---
+## Overview
+* In the following the setup of a Xilinx Vitis HLS project is described.
+* The flow has been tested with Xilinx Vitis 2024.1

+---
 ## Starting Vitis
-* You can launch this tool by using the following command:
+* You can launch Vitis by using the following command:

 ```
 source <Vitis_Installation_Directory>/settings64.sh